Kool Aid Wars

 Water Hose

 It is a good idea to have a long water hose attached to the hydrant.
-It is much easier to stretch the hose to each 5-gallon buckets to fill.
+It is much easier to stretch the hose to every 5-gallon bucket to fill.
 Full buckets are heavy!

 (I purchased one of the lightweight expandable hoses...super light and durable.
 I just toss it into a 5-gallon bucket when done and take it with me.
-They are a little pricey so I purchased it myself and keep it with me at all times...they tend to grow legs and walk off)
+They are a little pricey so I purchased them myself and keep them with me at all times...they tend to grow legs and walk off)

 Whistle